 Maritime Security Program (MSP)

 President Clinton first established the Maritime Security Program (MSP) on October 8, 1996 as part of the Maritime Security Act of 1996.
-The National Defense Authorization Act (NDAA) of 2013 (H.R.
-4310) authorized the Secretary of Transportation to extend existing Maritime Security Program operating agreements through September 30, 2025.
+The National Defense Authorization Act (NDAA) for Fiscal Year 2020 (S. 1790) authorized the Secretary of Transportation to extend existing Maritime Security Program operating agreements through September 30, 2035.
 Official documentation is located in the Federal Register.

 How it Works